jonathanbossenger/block-theme-course/module-01/02-Review-Templates.md

 The core files that make up a WordPress theme are templates.
 [Templates](https://developer.wordpress.org/themes/basics/template-files/) are the files that WordPress uses to render the content of a post or page.

-In a classic theme templates are PHP files that contain HTML and PHP code.
 In a block theme, templates are HTML files that contain HTML and block markup.
-Both classic and block theme templates follow the WordPress [Template Hierarchy](https://developer.wordpress.org/themes/basics/template-hierarchy/).
+Block theme templates follow the WordPress [Template Hierarchy](https://developer.wordpress.org/themes/basics/template-hierarchy/).

 The Template Hierarchy is the logic WordPress uses to decide which theme template file to use when rendering content.
 By creating template files that follow the Template Hierarchy naming convention WordPress can automatically determine which template file to use for a given piece of content.